lucaju/luciano-website/src/content/blog-posts/workflow-mutation-from-tedious-to-fun.md

 So, we decided to incorporate the ludic affordances of board games in the Wrkflux.
 We just needed a game.
 But which game?
 The whole idea is to let the users create games based on their workflows process.
 And we, as DH graduate students, decided to model the academic research workflow in the context of DH projects and practices around the world into a game.
 The game models the experience of researching and publishing in a multi-disciplinary academic environment.
 Players collaborate to collect data, perform research and publish their work in order to succeed, competing against the system inherent to the game.

-<iframe title="vimeo-player" src="https://player.vimeo.com/video/90163548?h=7659a9b6d5" width="640" height="360" frameborder="0" referrerpolicy="strict-origin-when-cross-origin" allow="autoplay; fullscreen; picture-in-picture; clipboard-write; encrypted-media; web-share"   allowfullscreen></iframe>
+<iframe loading="lazy" title="vimeo-player" src="https://player.vimeo.com/video/90163548?h=7659a9b6d5" width="640" height="360" frameborder="0" referrerpolicy="strict-origin-when-cross-origin" allow="autoplay; fullscreen; picture-in-picture; clipboard-write; encrypted-media; web-share"   allowfullscreen></iframe>

 We firstly developed and tested a paper-based version of the game with all the rules, roles, and flavours.
 We are now using Wrkflux to code the game’s mechanic in order to develop the digital version of this game.
 If you are interested and want to know more about this game, please come talk with us after the panel.
 We will also be at CGSA next Thursday running a demonstration.
 You are all invited to watch and play.